abagonhishead/Jackett-noauth/README.md

 ## __Do not use it if you do not know what you are doing.
 Opening it up to the Internet is insecure.__

-___

 # Why
 By default, calling the non-Torznab APIs from an external consumer is difficult because of the way Microsoft's cookie authentication works.
-This container fixes that by disabling it entirely.
+This container fixes that by disabling cookie authentication.
+This means the UI has no authentication by default.

 Torznab APIs should be unaffected and will still require an API key.